livegnik/2way-poc-design/00-scope/00-scope-overview.md

 * Defining the scope and authority of the 2WAY design repository.
 * Defining global invariants that apply across protocol, architecture, data, and security specifications.
 * Defining mandatory enforcement boundaries between components, including write paths and trust boundaries.
-* Defining repository wide guarantees related to sequencing, validation, authorization, and persistence effects.
+* Defining repository-wide guarantees related to sequencing, validation, authorization, and persistence effects.
 * Defining deterministic rejection and failure handling requirements at the scope level.
 * Defining how conflicts between documents in this repository are identified and resolved.